 By Francesco Cricchio (CS Intern)

-In 2022, the San Pedro Jilotepec Community received a Keepers of the Earth Fund (KOEF) grant to protect their territory.
-KOEF is an Indigenous-led fund within Cultural Survival, designed to support the advocacy and community development projects of Indigenous Peoples.
-Since 2017, KOEF has funded 310 projects in 41 countries, through small grants totaling $1,603,307, as well as provided technical assistance, which have benefited 328 Indigenous Peoples in total.
+In 2022, the Council of Indigenous Authorities for the Protection of Natural Resources Ra'lwa'lule received a Keepers of the Earth Fund (KOEF) grant to support their work.
+KOEF is an Indigenous-led fund within Cultural Survival designed to support the advocacy and community development projects of Indigenous Peoples.
+Since 2017, KOEF has funded 310 projects in 41 countries through small grants totaling $1,603,307, as well as provided technical assistance benefiting 328 Indigenous Peoples.
 KOEF provides grassroots Indigenous-led communities, organizations, and traditional governments to support their self-determined development projects based on their Indigenous values.
 Predicated on the United Nations Declaration on the Rights of Indigenous Peoples, Cultural Survival uses a rights-based approach in our grantmaking strategies to support Indigenous grassroots solutions through the equitable distribution of resources to Indigenous communities.